bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Streaming flexibility lies in a one-to-many connection between providers and services, services and streams.
 One provider works with many services (they can be of various types) as well as one service can provide several streams.
 These streams take necessary settings from the common infrastructure (providers and services).
 There is no need to duplicate the settings for each individual stream.

 The types of providers and services are determined by the type of streams.
-Find more about types of platform entities at the :ref:`Streaming_Infrastructure` section.
+Find more about types of providers and services at the :ref:`Streaming_Infrastructure` section.

 In the example task solution the following stream types are implemented:

-1. TCP input stream ingests the raw data into the system;
+1. TCP input stream feed the raw data into the system;

 2. T-streams streaming passes the data to and from the processing module;